nantr0nic/sfml3-game-template/README.md

 * **P**: Pause/Unpause the game and access settings.
 * **F12**: Enable/disable debug (Currently just toggles the sprite boundary boxes.)
 * **Escape**: Quit the game

-## Next Steps

-* **Actual documentation!** I aim to provide thorough documentation of template code and examples to demonstrate its use.